zhagypartolkyn/Data_analyst_portfolio/Restaurant's dataset EDA/README.md

 🍜Restaurants and cafes are the most important of travelling and tourists eager to visit places with high reviews.
 That is why I chose three biggest restaurants' datasets on Kaggle that cover Europe, Asia, North and South America and made thorough analysis, then merged them for the further RAG system .
 Steps done and analysis insights are shown in the notebook.
-The distribution of restaurants by countries are displayed by map.
+The distributions of restaurants by countries are displayed by maps.